What is Assault & Battery?

 - Misidentification: when the victim and defendant are strangers and the identification of the defendant was suggestive (i.e., photo array; line-up; show-up), arguing the defendant is not the perpetrator of the a&b may be an available defense.

-Contact Riccio Law, LLC for a Massachusetts Criminal Defense Lawyer
+Contact Riccio Law, LLC for a Massachusetts Assault and Battery Defense Lawyer

 Founder / Lead Attorney at Riccio Law, Anthony R. Riccio, has a nearly 85% acquittal rate at trial as a criminal defense lawyer and previously worked as an Assistant District Attorney in Massachusetts where he prosecuted numerous cases involving allegations of assault and battery.
 Having been lead counsel on over 50 trials, including approximately 35 jury trials, Attorney Riccio is a skilled trial lawyer.